anderseriksson44/homecontrol/README.md

 * Add dimmer function to the lights by using a slider
 * Work a bit on the layout.
 Use images for the lights instead of boxes.
 * Other lightswithes
+* Possibility to remove rooms and lights from the list.
+Today only adding possible.

 #### Additional functionality to be added
 * Currently only the light control board is working.
 Next is to also add similar controlboards for the WiFi, temperature control, and survalience cameras and alarms

-* Connect the front end to a real backend system, but be able to actually control certain things.
-Longterm plan to connect to Tedus Tellstick, Raspberry Pi or similar.
+* Connect the frontend to a real backend system, to be able to actually control certain things.
+Longterm plan to connect to Telldus Tellstick, Raspberry Pi or similar.

 #### Website live at: https://anderseriksson44.github.io/homecontrol/